Samplasion/minimal-mistakes/_web/godmode9-recension.md

 ## Description and Usage
 GodMode9 ("GM9") isn't *just* a file manager.
 It's a complete modding tool for the 3DS.<!--more-->
 You open GM9 by pressing START at the boot.
-You'll be now greeted by a unit selection screen [SD, SYSnand, EMUnands, Gamecart].
+You'll be now greeted by a unit selection screen [SD, SysNAND, EmuNANDs, Gamecart].
-By pressing [^]HOME you open additional options.
+By pressing [HOME] you open additional options.
 ### To dump a cartridge
 {% capture notice %}
 + Insert the game cartridge you intend to dump into your device